alicebob/verssion/README.md

 Bugs
 ====

-* Versions on the wikipedia 'Firefox' page are not supported.
 * 'Foo_bar' page is the same page as 'Foobar', but wikipedia doesn't do a proper redirect.
 * Better name pun.